Nathan Healy

 Frequently Asked Questions

 Goodyear does not have traditional net metering.
-Instead, Arizona uses a net billing system where solar homeowners receive credits for excess electricity at wholesale rates rather than full retail rates.
+The city is served by Arizona Public Service (APS) and Salt River Project (SRP), both of which use net billing programs that credit solar exports at wholesale rates rather than full retail rates.

-Yes, solar panels increase home value in Goodyear, AZ.
-Research shows that solar installations typically add value to residential properties in Arizona’s strong solar market.
+Yes, solar panels do increase home value in Goodyear, AZ.
+Research shows that solar installations typically add value to homes, with a Zillow study finding that solar panels increase home value by 4.1% on average across the United States.

 Yes, solar is financially worth it in Goodyear.
-With Arizona’s excellent solar conditions and rising electricity costs, homeowners typically achieve an 8.4-year payback period.
+With Arizona’s abundant sunshine and rising electricity costs, homeowners typically save $65,000+ over 25 years while achieving payback periods of 7-8 years.